SaurabhDebnath/GetMeACookie/README.md

 In Chromes content setting section when we check the option "Keep local data only until you quit your browser" , Chrome will delete all the cookies once you close your browser irrespective of the cookie type (persistent/non-persistent), however if you unchecked that then persistent cookies will be stored in your local even when you close your browser for your later use and will expire according to the server code or Expiration time written in the cookie.

 Eg. You log-in to GitHub.
-GitHub drops a cookie into your local.
-All the time you were logged-in to GitHub account you used that cookie for identifying yourself to the GitHub server, now you closed the GitHub tab and opened Facebook in a tab, Facebook server drops a fb cookie into your local.
+GitHub drops a cookie into your local floder.
+All the time you were logged-in to GitHub account you used that cookie for identifying yourself to the GitHub server, now you closed the GitHub tab and opened Facebook, Facebook server drops a fb cookie into your local folder.
 Now your local has both fb cookie and GitHub cookie.
 You need not log-in again in-order to use any of these sites even if you fully close you browser, unless your locally stored cookies expire according to the cookie expiration time provided by the server.

 But if your "Keep local data only until you quit your browser" is checked, you will lose all the locally stored cookies once when you close the browser and you are going to have to log-in back again in-order for the fb and GitHub server to identify you.